e-strobel-lab/TECtools/TECdisplay_README/00_variant_maker_README/README.md

 ### Running variant_maker using the example variant template

-'variant_maker' can be run using the provided example variant template using the command:
+`variant_maker` can be run using the provided example variant template using the command:

 `variant_maker -v <path_to_00_variant_maker_variant_template_example.txt>`